motiteux/my-dotfiles/README.md

     > dotfiles -s

-Afterwards, I also have private dotfiles repository (with more sensitive data), into which I add other kind of files with a suffix .branch_name.
+I also have private dotfiles repository (with more sensitive data), into which I add other kind of files with a suffix .branch_name.
 In this repo, each branch is related to a machine I own or a environment I need.
 Then, I do the following::

     > cd ~/.dotfiles